HelpMyStreet/front-end/README.md

 | `Services__User__Location`    | URL of the User service                     |
 | `Services__User__Key`         | Auth key for the User service               |

+For development you will require:

+- The Firebase Credential Key file, ask a maintainer
+- The Service API Keys, ask a maintainer

+These can be configured using the above enviroment variables or by overriding the default configuration using an `appsettings.Development.json` file.
+This file has been gitignored to prevent keys/secrets ending up in the repository.

 ## HTML Build

 The frontend uses Webpack to build static sources in to minified version and places them in the `wwwroot` folder of the MVC application